pghalliday/semver-resolver/README.md

       'bar': '^1.17.3',
       'mylib': '^2.8.0'
     },
-    // The resolution to lock where appropriate.
+    // The solution to lock where appropriate.
 New dependencies will
     // have to satisfy these versions to minimise change.
 However,
     // dropped dependencies and their requirements will not be counted.
-    // If the dependencies have not changed then the generated resolution
+    // If the dependencies have not changed then the generated solution
     // will be the same
-    resolution: {
+    solution: {
       'foo': {
         version: '2.4.8',
         dependencies: {